 However, the Consortium feels that traditional public transit is “subsidy” based.
 Therefore, very little incentive exists for the transit agency to be customer-focused.
 In many cases this results in low-income or transit dependent riders subsidizing more affluent riders.
 When asked about the feasibility of using privately operated automobiles (or jitneys) that could serve as flexible quasi-public transportation for low-income populations in Central Oregon, Foote thought it is an idea that needs to be “investigated.”
 He is of the opinion that if jitneys offer inexpensive and flexible transportation service to people who need it, there is no reason why they should not be considered as a viable transportation option.

 There are legal bans (or at least heavy regulations) stifling jitney services in most American cities.
 When and where the traditional fixed-route public transit model does not work, such legal bans should be lifted.
 There are a number of ways jitneylike services can be reasonably regulated without forcing jitney businesses to cease to exist altogether.
+Other services can be used to deliver medicines.
 A good way would be starting a system of user charges for jitney operators, including a requirement for financial responsibility for all vehicles instead of a high operating bond which unduly penalizes jitneys.